 FAQs about Betaseron

-Betaseron was the first disease-modifying therapy to be approved by the U.S. Food and Drug Administration for multiple sclerosis.
-It was granted that approval in 1993 for relapsing-remitting MS. The approval for Betaseron was later expanded to include clinically isolated syndrome in 2006, and active secondary progressive MS in 2019.
+Betaseron was the first disease-modifying therapy to be approved by the U.S. Food and Drug Administration for multiple sclerosis (MS).
+It was first approved in 1993 for relapsing-remitting MS, and its label was later expanded to include clinically isolated syndrome in 2006, and active secondary progressive MS in 2019.

-A number of observational studies that tracked the outcomes of more than 2,000 pregnancies exposed to interferon beta therapies, including Betaseron, did not identify an increased risk of adverse pregnancy outcomes or major birth defects.
-If clinically needed, Betaseron may be considered during pregnancy, but experience with the medication in the second and third trimesters of pregnancy remains limited.
-Patients who are or plan to become pregnant should discuss the benefits and risks of continuing to receive treatment with their healthcare providers.
+Most observational studies that tracked the outcomes of pregnancies exposed to interferon beta therapies, including Betaseron, did not identify an increased risk of adverse pregnancy outcomes or major birth defects.
+If clinically needed, Betaseron may be considered during pregnancy, but patients who are or plan to become pregnant should always discuss the benefits and risks with their healthcare providers.

-Hair loss has been reported in clinical trials as a potential side effect of interferon-beta medications, including Betaseron.
-Weight gain also is a possible side effect of this therapy.
-Patients should talk with their healthcare team about any unexpected symptoms experienced on the medication.
+Both hair loss and weight gain have been reported in clinical trials as potential side effects of Betaseron.
+Patients should talk with their healthcare team if they experience these or other new symptoms while on the medication.

 Related Articles